variadico/noti/README.md

 -o, -pushover
     Trigger a Pushover notification.
 Requires NOTI_PUSHOVER_TOK and NOTI_PUSHOVER_DEST to be set.
+-l, -simplepush
+    Trigger a Simplepush notification.
+Requires NOTI_SIMPLEPUSH_KEY
+    to be set.
+Optionally, customize ringtone and vibration with NOTI_SIMPLEPUSH_EVENT.
 -k, -slack
     Trigger a Slack notification.
 Requires NOTI_SLACK_TOK and NOTI_SLACK_DEST to be set.